One More Reason Customers Don't Return To Retail Stores

 It often happens when management turns a blind eye to employees’ bad behaviors.
 You can’t do that.

-I once had a manager who, while I was giving her a corrective action, walked away and started furiously cleaning the displays at the front of the store.
+Once, I was giving a manager a corrective action, and she walked away and started furiously cleaning the displays at the front of the store.
 I had to bring her back to the office, away from other employees, to tell her such passive/aggressive actions were not tolerated as the entire crew - and our customers - could see how she was acting.
 It was just one symptom of how she ran her store.

-A store owner asked me recently, “If an employee is great on eight things but not good on two, don’t the eight compensate for the two?”
-I had to tell him, “No, not if the two they missed were how to engage a stranger and make a sale.”
+A store owner recently asked me, “If an employee is great on eight things but not good on two, don’t the eight compensate for the two?”
+I had to tell him, “Not if the two they missed were how to engage a stranger and make a sale.”

-Product knowledge as their valuable asset just isn’t as important these days.
-That’s because customers can research anything anytime and know more about a product than the salesperson.
+Product knowledge as their valuable asset just isn’t as necessary these days.
+Customers can research anything at any time and learn more about a product than salespeople can impart.

 That’s a far cry from ten years ago when the salesperson was master of their universe and knowledge was everything.
 The only place you could find anyone who knew anything then was at the store.